auth1ery/openWeb/README.md

 # performance
 it runs as fast as a usual modern browser, it plays youtube well, it can download files with ease, its just a modern browser but stripped to only the essentials so you can go about without clutter.

+# notes
+the HTML and JS files are for hosting the extensions. you can browse the extension's source code by: https://auth1ery.github.io/openWeb/ anything else is for the actual browser itself

 # download
 here! https://fishery.neocities.org